 Lunch for the Homeless - Now partnering with Food For Our Journey food truck!

-On the third Sunday of each month, this ministry serves lunch to the homeless community in Birmingham.
+On the first and third Sunday of each month, this ministry prepared a lunch for the of Birmingham.
 Volunteers are needed to donate the food for the meal (as well as serving containers, cutlery and water) and portion it into takeout containers.
 You can volunteer for this ministry through our SignUp Genius link here.

 Meals on Wheels